jerrysekuna/springapp-deployment/README.md

 This application has been developed by developer using the spring-boot java framework and deployed with a MongoDB database integrating Jenkins, Docker and K8s.

-This application has 3 different tiers;
+The application has 3 different tiers;

 - LOAD BALANCER Tier where endusers' traffic is routed to the application.
 - APPLICATION Tier where endusers' traffic is received.